-Why Diversity Matters
+Why Diversity is Important

-The overall diversity ranking is created by adding up results of ethnic, geographic, age and gender diversity.
+The overall diversity ranking is created by adding up individual factors of ethnic, geographic, gender and age diversity.

 Ethnic Diversity is Average

-Ethnically diverse colleges allow students to get to know and learn from others from different racial and ethnic backgrounds.
+Ethnically diverse college campuses allow students to get to know and study with others from different racial and ethnic backgrounds.

-Explore Ethnic Diversity at Adrian
+Take a Deeper Look at Ethnic Diversity at Adrian

 Good Balance of Male and Female Students

-If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.
+If you desire a campus with a nice mix of males and females, this may be the school for you.